-- 1. The Council of Ministers, every deputy, and 20,000 electors each have the right to propose laws. - 2.
-The following are approved by three-fifths of all members of the Assembly: - a) the laws for the organization and operation of the institutions provided for in the Constitution;

-- b) the law on citizenship;c) the law on general and local elections;

-- ç) the law on referendum;
+- 1. The Council of Ministers, every deputy and 20,000 electors each have the right to propose laws. - 2.
+There are approved by three-fifths of all members of the Assembly: - a. the laws for the organization and operation of the institutions contemplated by the Constitution; - b. the law on citizenship; - c. the law on general and local elections; ç. the law on referenda; - d. the codes: - dh. the law on the state of emergency; - e. the law on the status of public functionaries; ë. the law on amnesty; - f. the law on administrative divisions of the Republic.

-- d) the codes;

-- dh) the law for the state of emergency;

-- e) the law on the status of public functionaries;

-- ë) the law on amnesty;

-- f) the law on administrative divisions of the Republic.

-- 1. The proposal of laws, when this is the case, must always be accompanied by a report that justifies the financial expenses for its implementation. - 2.
-No non-governmental draft law that brings about an increase in the expenses of the state budget or diminishes income can be approved without taking the opinion of the Council of Ministers, which must be given within 30 days from the date of receiving the draft law. - 3.
-If the Council of Ministers does not give an answer within the above term, the draft law passes for review according to the normal procedure.
+- 1. The proposal of laws, when this is the case, must always be accompanied by a report that justifies the financial costs of its implementation. - 2.
+No non-governmental draft law that makes necessary an increase in the expenses of the state budget or diminishes income may be approved without hearing the opinion of the Council of Ministers, which must be given within 30 days from the date of receiving the draft law. - 3.
+If the Council of Ministers does not give an answer within the above time period, the draft law passes for review according to the normal procedure.

 - 1. A draft law is voted on three times: in principle, article by article, and in its entirety. - 2.
-The Assembly may, at the request of the Council of Ministers or one-fifth of all the deputies, review and approve a draft law with an expedited procedure, but not sooner than one week from the beginning of the procedure of review. - 3.
-The expedited procedure is not permitted for the review of the draft laws provided for in Article 81, paragraph 2, with the exception of subparagraph a.
+The Assembly may, at the request of the Council of Ministers or one-fifth of all the deputies, review and approve a draft law by an expedited procedure, but no sooner than one week from the beginning of the review procedure. - 3.
+The expedited procedure is not permitted for the review of the draft laws contemplated in Article 81, paragraph 2, with the exception of subparagraph dh.

-- 1. President of the Republic promulgates the approved law within 20 days from its presentation. - 2.
-The law shall be considered as promulgated, if the President does not assume the entitlements provided for in paragraph 1 of this Article and in paragraph 1 of Article 85. - 3.
-The law shall enter into effect not earlier than 15 days since its publication in the Official Journal. - 4.
-In the event of the extraordinary measures, as well as in case of need and emergency, the law shall enter into effect immediately, after being announced publicly.
-The law shall be published in the upcoming edition of the Official Journal.
+1. The President of the Republic promulgates an approved law within 20 days from its submission.

+- 2. A law is deemed promulgated if the President of the Republic does not exercise the rights provided for in paragraph 1 of this article or in paragraph 1 of article 85. - 3.
+A law enters into force with the passage of not less than 15 days after its publication in the Official Journal. - 4.
+In cases of extraordinary measures, as well as in cases of necessity and emergency, when the Assembly decides with a majority of all its members and the President of the Republic gives his consent, a law enters into force immediately, but only after it is made known publicly.
+The law shall be published in the first number of the Official Journal.

-- 1. The President of the Republic has the right to return a law for review only once. - 2.
-The decree of the President for the review of a law loses its effect when a majority of all the members of the Assembly vote against it.
+- 1. The President of the Republic has the right to return a law for re-consideration only once. - 2.
+The decree of the President for the re-consideration of a law loses its effect when a majority of all the members of the Assembly vote against it.